microsoft/pai/subprojects/GOPATH/src/github.com/microsoft/hivedscheduler/README.md

 ## Official Image
 * [DockerHub](https://hub.docker.com/u/hivedscheduler)

+## Related Project
+* [FrameworkController](https://github.com/microsoft/frameworkcontroller): A General-Purpose Kubernetes Pod Controller, which can easily leverage HiveD to schedule jobs .
+* [OpenPAI](https://github.com/microsoft/pai): A complete solution for AI platform, which makes HiveD more user friendly.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us